 These estimates for birds, squid and fish are somewhat coarser than those for baleen whales, but nevertheless suggest that some of these predators, at least, did respond to a krill surplus in the mid-20th Century, and furthermore that their present levels of krill consumption are not insubstantial compared to those of the whales and seals considered in the model.
-In the context of the model then, results for crabeater seals should perhaps be considered as reflecting a conglomerate of these seals together with some other seals, birds, squid and fish, thereby rendering the large krill consumption increase for crabeater seals in the 1950s and 1960s under the reference case (Figure 9a) somewhat more plausible (see also discussion in the section following).
+In the context of the model then, results for crabeater seals should perhaps be considered as reflecting a conglomerate of these seals together with some birds, squid and fish, thereby rendering the large krill consumption increase for crabeater seals in the 1950s and 1960s under the reference case (Figure 9a) somewhat more plausible.